gopher-snakes-2013/phase-2-guide/week-1/lightning-talks.md

 Natalie - different ways to use the css position property

 ## Friday
-* How can I inform the user when active record validations fail?
+* Jenny - How can I inform the user when active record validations fail?

 * Thomas -- Abstraction vs Indirection